 - Can elevated homocysteine levels be genetic?

 - How can homocysteine levels be lowered?

 - Does a lowering homocysteine level prevent heart attacks and strokes?

 - Who should undergo testing for homocysteine blood levels?

-Can elevated homocysteine levels be genetic?
+How can homocysteine levels be lowered?